ForumMagnum/ForumMagnum/README.md

 recommended to use the `-g` to only run a single test, as each test will open in a separate browser window.

+Warning: The current playwright implementation is new and there are still some teething problems with starting the server correctly.
+If the tests routinely fail to start, remove the `webservers` section from `playwright.config.ts` and instead run `yarn playwright-db` and `yarn start-playwright` in separate terminals while running the tests.

 ### Where to branch off of

 Branch off of `master` and submit to `master`.
 Deploys occur when `master` is